A famous movie director once told me: “Shooting a movie is just 10% of the work, the other 90% is preparing”. That came into mind recently.

 Preparing an algorithm with good hints is the most crucial job.
 Don’t panic if your wallet address changes using a service like Coinbase.
 They just create new addresses each time you request funds.

 Disclaimer!
-This article was written by Robert Rhodin, the CEO of Wallet Recovery Service KEYCHAINX LLC, based in California USA.
+This article was written by Robert Rhodin, the CEO of Wallet Recovery Service KEYCHAINX SA, based in Zug Switzerland.
 To read more about our company visit https://keychainx.io or send us an email to firstname.lastname@example.org if you need to talk about password recovery.